Belgium 6-1 Poland: Red Devils turn on the style

 Reaction

 Roberto Martínez, Belgium coach "It brings extra emotion when you lose against your rivals so that was definitely a motivator tonight.
-Against The Netherlands we were passive, waiting, insecure.
-Now we were a team instead of individuals."
+Against The Netherlands, we were passive, waiting, insecure.
+Here, we were a team instead of a bunch of individuals."

-Yannick Carrasco, Belgium winger: "After the Netherlands, we've reviewed the match.
-We learned from our mistakes and today we just really wanted to show our fans not to lose faith.
+Yannick Carrasco, Belgium winger: "We've reviewed the Netherlands match.
+We learned from our mistakes and today we just really wanted to show our fans why they should not lose faith.
 We all knew what we had to do and I'm just happy we could give this to our fans.
 Now we want to do even better in the next two matches."

 Czesław Michniewicz, Poland coach: “I told the players in the dressing room that this match would stay in our heads for a long time, but that they should use it as a reminder of how opponents play at the very highest levels in the world.
 We have to follow this example; we do not want to focus solely on what went wrong.”